ramazansakin/event-driven-microservices-demo/README.md

 and enter your github password and url on bootstrap.yml file of config-server
 - Then run mvn install -DskipTests command
 - Then run docker-compose up command in docker-compose folder
-- Check mdc-handler module, where we added a handler to include a correlation id header in each request
+- Check elastic_cluster.yml in docker-compose folder, where we added logstash and kibana docker images to aggreate logs